Robert S. Woods: Television

+Awards and nominations

 Personal life

 Woods is married to actress Loyita Chapel and lives in New York.
 The couple have a son, Tanner Woods, who played a young Bo on One Life to Live in an August 26, 2008 flashback to 1968.
 Tanner was a twin, whose sibling died at the age of one month.

 Woods was good friends with on-screen father Phil Carey.